-Alternating between sitting and standing positions will help to keep our bodies healthy and prevent illness.
+So, alternating between sitting and standing positions helps to keep our bodies healthy and prevent illness.
 Regular movement adjusts the amount of load being put on the body, increases specific body part rest intervals, and thus reduces the adverse effect of risk factors.

-One of the best ways to accomplish this is by having the right equipment in your workplace.
-An adjustable height workstation may be one of the most effective tools in fighting the damage being caused by too much sitting.
+Having an adjustable height workstation allows employees to transition from sitting to standing easily and may be one of the most effective tools in fighting the damage being caused by too much sitting.

-By making it more comfortable to work, ergonomic benches can reduce lost time, hours and worker’s compensation claims.
+By making it more comfortable to work, ergonomic benches can reduce lost time from work and worker’s compensation claims.